KILTprotocol/docs/docs/participate/03_treasury_proposal.md

 ## DID Sign

-The proposed document MUST be DID signed.
+The proposed document must be DID signed.
-This requires a DID that MUST be associated with the proposal.
+This requires a DID that must be associated with the proposal.
 Therefore, it requires the proposer to have a DID.
 The signature provides integrity and accountability about the submitter, which can give more confidence to the community and council.